Benjamin-Bilyak/sqrt13-digit-computation/README.md

 This GitHub repository is intended to provide a public documentation page for the project.

 The computed digits and supporting files are not primarily hosted here.
 They are archived on Zenodo, which serves as the main public record for the computation.
-The Link being below:
+The archive is available here:

 (https://zenodo.org/records/20443567)